BACK TO GREEK WINE

 Santorini’s harsh soil (designated desert) contains no clay, which the aphid needs to live.
 Therefore, the little “bug” tards were not able to destroy the island’s vines.
 The grapevines in use today are from these hearty old-timers.

-Some of these vines grow to be 70 years old.
-The older a vine gets, it has the potential to make more complex Santorini wines.
+Some of these vines are 70 years old.
+The older a vine gets, the more potential it has to make more complex Santorini wines.

 How Do You Get Santorini Wine From a Rock?

 Why are these vines so hearty?
 Part of the reason is the soil.
-They have complex deep root systems to look for any nutrients in the ground.
-When the old plant stops producing, they connect a new vine to the rootstock, which is already in place.
+They have complex, deep root systems to look for any nutrients in the ground.
+When the old plant stops producing, they graft a new vine onto the rootstock already in place.
 Some of these root systems may be centuries old.

 Old and New.